mainwp/mainwp/readme.txt

 = 4.1.6 - 4-15-21 =
 * Fixed: Database error caught on specific setups
-* Fixed: An issue with sending Daily Digest email to multiple email addresses
+* Fixed: An issue with sending Daily Digest emails to multiple email addresses
 * Added: New REST API endpoints for the Site route
 * Added: Accordion elements to the sidebar
 * Added: Sidebar Options element to the sidebar